mathieu-tulpinck/ehb-af/README.md

 A default user is seeded on db creation, the credentials are: `mathieu@webshop.test/password`.

 A user must be authenticated before adding items to his cart.

+The checkout process takes the form of an order confirmation sent by email.